rcheng11/full-stack-group-8/README.md

     - Establish MongoDB database and schema for users ✔️
     - Implement basic user login and account creation ✔️
 - Beta version by Dec 1st
-    - Implement fill in and hint flash card options
+    - Implement fill in and hint flash card options (BUGGED)
     - Implement card challenge feature that allows users to "send" a card to their friend's deck.✔️
     - Initial testing ✔️
 - Final Version by Dec 5th